p4cx/pocketbook_dic/README.md

 3. Get some coffee, read a book, or clean your kitchen - it will take some time.
 In my case it took precisly 126m29,468s on a i5-8365U CPU @ 1.60GHz, combined with 16GB RAM.
 Still slow, but faster than the previous version of this tool and I take this as a win.
 4. Now we need to convert the newly created `<name>.xdxf`<sup>1</sup> file with converter.exe
     - You can download converter.exe here: [Mobileread forum](https://www.mobileread.com/forums/showpost.php?p=3923322&postcount=6), there are a few different versions of this tool on this forum.
 I tested couple versions and this one just works fine with [wine](https://www.winehq.org/)
     - Copy your `*.xdxf` file into the extracted directory of the converter.
-There should be an executable file and some folders like `ger` or `eng`.
+There should be an executable file and a folder names `en`.
+You can get the needed files for the converter from [Markismus Language Repository](https://github.com/Markismus/LanguageFilesPocketbookConverter).
 These are needed for the converter.
     - Run cmd or Powershell under Windows or with wine: `wine ./converter.exe ./<name>.xdxf en` (set paths correct for your os)
 5. Copy the new dictation file on your Pocketbook reader in `/system/dictionionaries/<name>.dic`